 • If your child’s attendance drops below 90% then your child will be classed as a Persistent Absentee and be monitored by the Education Welfare Service.

-• If your child accrues 10 or more unauthorised absences (2 registration sessions per day) the Education Welfare Service may become involved.
+• If your child accrues 10 or more unauthorised absences (2 registration sessions per day) the Education Safeguarding Service may become involved.